-Everything about Chateau Puygueraud Cotes de Francs, Bordeaux wine producer profile, with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Puygueraud Cotes de Francs with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Puygueraud History, Overview

 Chateau Puygueraud was purchased by George Thienpont all the way back in 1946.
 The Thienpont family were already quite successful in Bordeaux by those days, as they were popular negociants and they owned Chateau Vieux Chateau Certan in Pomerol as well as Chateau Troplong Mondot in St. Emilion at one point as well.

 The 27 hectare vineyard of Chateau Puygueraud was in such poor shape by the end of the 1960’s, it needed to be almost completely replanted in 1970.
 This proved to be a good decision because prior to the replanting, a good portion of the vines were devoted to Cabernet Sauvignon.

 Those vines were ripped out and replaced with Merlot.
 The last remaining Cabernet Sauvignon vines were removed in 1984.
 The first official vintage of Chateau Puygueraud that was produced under the direction of Nicolas Thienpont took place in 1983.
 The estate has not looked back since.

 Chateau Puygueraud Vineyards, Terroir, Grapes, Winemaking

 The Cotes de Bordeaux vineyard is planted with a vine density of 4,500 vines per hectare.
 Located on the plateau of Cotes de Francs, they are at the peak of the appellation at 117 meters.
 In fact, they are close to the peak of the entire Right Bank!